Structural properties of biclique graphs and the distance formula: Introduction

 We hope that these tools give some light to the main open problem in the context of biclique graphs, that is, the recognition of this class.
 In the appendix, we present a complete list of all biclique graphs up to $6$ vertices.

 This work is organized as follows.
 In Section $2$ the notation is given.
 Section $3$ contains some preliminary and general properties.
-In Section $4$ we present the relation between distances in graphs and biclique graphs and some structural properties of biclique graphs.
-Section $5$ contains a bound on the number of vertices of degree two for biclique graphs and forbidden structures.
-In the last two sections we present some open and interesting related problems, and the conclusions respectively.
+In Section $4$ we present the relation between distances in graphs and biclique graphs plus some structural properties of biclique graphs.
+Section $5$ contains a bound on the number of vertices of degree $2$ for biclique graphs and forbidden structures.
+In the last two sections we present some open and interesting related problems, and we end with a concluding one.